Table of Contents |

 Let’s suppose Ren, a marketing professional, is going to look at the financial planning process.
 They start by reviewing their financial situation.
 They calculate their monthly income of $5,000 and list all their monthly expenses—rent, utilities, groceries, transportation, and entertainment—which total around $3,800.
 Ren also lists their assets, including their savings account, a small investment account, and their car.
 Their liabilities include a car loan and a few thousand dollars in credit card debt.
 After calculating their net worth and understanding their cash flow, Ren realizes they have about $1,200 left each month that they could be using more wisely.

 Next, Ren sets their financial goals.
 Their short-term goal is to pay off their credit card debt within a year.
-Their medium-term goal is to save $10,000 for a down payment on a home within the next three years, and their long-term goal is to retire comfortably at age 65.
+Their medium-term goal is to save $10,000 for a down payment on a home within the next 3 years, and their long-term goal is to retire comfortably at age 65.
 With these goals in mind, they create a detailed monthly budget.
-They allocate $500 toward debt repayment, $300 toward their emergency savings, $200 toward their home down payment fund, and allow themself $200 for discretionary spending.
+They allocate $500 toward debt repayment, $300 toward their emergency savings, $200 toward their home down payment fund, and $200 for discretionary spending.

 To build financial security, Ren sets up automatic transfers into a high-yield savings account for their emergency fund and opens a Roth IRA to begin investing for retirement.
 They also increase their 401(k) contribution at work to take full advantage of their employer’s match.
-To tackle their debt, they use the avalanche method, paying off the highest-interest credit card first while making minimum payments on the rest.
+To tackle their debt, they use the avalanche method, paying off the highest interest credit card first while making minimum payments on the rest.

 Now that you have a budget in place, we can look at how to plan for a large purchase, such as a new computer, a car, or a vacation.